Quentindeve/is_chrome/README.md

 ## Does it have any Chrome-related files ?

 If the app's root contains files listed in ``blacklist.txt``, it is for sure a Chrome-based app.
 Note that this blacklist is non-exhaustive.

+# License

+Dude just do whatever you want with this, I've done it within 15mn.